babanomania/brewlytics/README.md

 ### Generate Sample Data

 Flyway provisions both databases automatically.
-To load additional sample customers and products without running the Python script, use dbt seeds:
+To load additional sample customers and products, use dbt seeds:

 ```bash
 docker-compose run dbt-seed
 ```

-This will insert a few extra records using the CSV files in the `dbt/seeds` folder.
-The original `backend-api/sample_data.py` script can still be used to generate random orders if desired.
+This inserts a few extra records into the OLTP database using the CSV files in the `dbt/seeds` folder.

 To run analytical transformations with dbt models: